Photograph by Rus Bowden

 Angel tried to follow her own advice and focus on repetitive metal beams, which didn't seem as daunting as open space.
 In front of them, Billy waded as if in water, dragging each leg with noticeable force.
 He was fighting an unknown gravity.
 They moved like this, in a single-file line.

 When she wasn't pushing her brother, Angel rubbed the picture hidden in her pocket.
 Kate Shelly, she silently chanted, Kate Shelly, Kate Shelly.
-Below them was a valley filled with full oak and elm trees and wildflowers—milkweed and bluebells—and short grassy hills that dropped off in spots.
+Below them was a valley filled with full oak and elm trees and wildflowers—milkweed and bluebells—and short grassy hills dropping off in spots.
 Gouged out.
 Above them, the sky was saturated with stars.
 Even without a visible moon, it was glorious.

 At the center of the bridge, Billy turned out toward the valley and stepped to the lip of the track.
 When he raised his arms hallelujah-high, it looked as though he was about to swan dive.
 For a moment, Angel considered pushing him or making a run for it, but she knew tricks like that only worked in movies.
 This was real.